Neoleo3/Games_in_Python/README.md

 ## Methodology
 OOPS classes are created for each individual games in Jupyter Notebook.
 Web development on the games is done using SteamLit module in Visual Studio Code.
-Deployement using StreamLit onloine services.
+Deployement using StreamLit online services.